Flexibility. Affordability. Dream-Big-Ability.

 With your work ethic, you’re no stranger to the phrase “the early bird gets the worm.”
 The classroom opens at 6 a.m.
 ET.
 You must log into your classroom at least once the first week and complete the first week’s introductory forum post.
 This post must contain at least 250 words and be submitted by 11:59 p.m.
 ET on Sunday.
 If you do not complete this requirement during week one by the noted specifications, you will be automatically dropped from the course.

 Coincidence that ebooks rhymes with “free books?”
 We think not.
-Yes, all ebooks and textbooks are provided to credit-seeking undergraduate students at no cost – thanks to the University’s book grant.
+Yes, all ebooks are provided to credit-seeking undergraduate students at no cost – thanks to the University’s book grant.
 Some programs will have additional course material costs not covered by this grant.
 The materials needed can be viewed within the Academic Plan.
 Simply click on the course title and select the Course Materials block under the course’s description to see what materials are needed.

 Courses Start Monthly